Commonly Used Brand Name(s)Arzerra

 Ofatumumab injection is used in combination with chlorambucil to treat a type of cancer of the white blood cells called chronic lymphocytic leukemia (CLL) in patients who have not received any treatments in the past.
+It is also used in combination with fludarabine and cyclophosphamide to treat patients with relapsed CLL.
 This medicine is also used in patients with CLL who have already been treated with other medicines (eg, alemtuzumab, fludarabine) that did not work well.

 Ofatumumab interferes with the growth of cancer cells, which are eventually destroyed by the body.
 Since the growth of normal body cells may also be affected by ofatumumab, other unwanted effects will also occur.
 Some of these may be serious and must be reported to your doctor.
 Some unwanted effects, such as a skin rash, may not be serious but may cause concern.
 Some of the unwanted effects do not occur until months or years after the medicine is used.

 Before you begin treatment with ofatumumab, you and your doctor should talk about the benefits this medicine will do as well as the risks of using it.

 This medicine is to be given only by or under the direct supervision of your doctor.

 You will receive this medicine while you are in a hospital or cancer treatment center.
 A nurse or other trained health professional will give you this medicine.
 This medicine is given through a needle placed in one of your veins.

 Ofatumumab needs to be given slowly, so the needle will remain in place for at least an hour.
 You may also receive medicines to help prevent allergic reactions.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: